-If you have any questions about this, please contact the General Counsel's Office or (b) (6)
+If you have any questions about this, please contact the General Counsel's Office or the News Standards & Best Practices Editor.

-(b) (6)

-(c) (b) (6)

 DEFAMATION/PRIVACY/FALSE LIGHT

 Under U.S. law, the central question in an action for defamation or invasion of privacy is whether the statements in question are true or false.
 Truthful publication or broadcast of matters pertaining to legitimate public interest should generally not expose VOA to liability in the United States, especially if VOA's reporting concerns a public figure.